-C. Network Throughput with Faults
+5.3 Network Throughput with Faults

-The saturation throughput of the networks for different synthetic traffic mixes is shown in Figure 11.
-Four different types of traffic mixes we examine are shown in Table IV using the abbreviations defined previously in Section V; However, due to space constraints we only show two mixes.
-Each mix randomly cycles through each pattern every TP=250 cycles.
-QORE reconfigures its links every $R_w=50$ cycles.
+The saturation throughput of the networks for different synthetic traffic mixes is shown in Fig. 9.
+Four different types of traffic mixes we examine are shown in Table 4 using the abbreviations defined previously in Section 5.
+However, only two mixes are shown due to space constraints.
+Each mix randomly cycles through each pattern every TP = 250 cycles.
+QORE reconfigures its links every $R_w = 50$ cycles.

-In Figure 11, QORE consistently has similar throughput to BAR and a higher throughput than both Ariadne and Vicis.
+In Fig. 9, QORE consistently has similar throughput to BAR and a higher throughput than both Ariadne and Vicis.
 Averaged over each traffic mix and fault percentage, QORE's saturation throughput is $2.3 \times$ and $2.9 \times$ higher than Ariadne and Vicis, respectively.
-Similar to the speedup results, an increase in throughput can be seen in all mixes when the fault percentage changes from 20% to 30%.
-Again, this is due to link faults causing the network to be partitioned into smaller subnetworks.
-When the faults increase to a high percentage (40-50%), few flits are sent on a network that has many cores, so the throughput (flits/cycle/core) starts to decrease again.
+Similar to the speedup results, an increase in throughput can be seen in all mixes when the fault percentage changes from 20 to 30 percent.
+Again, this is due to link faults causing the network to be